 Response: Accepted.
-Changes will be made to the 2023 Draft TLAB to ensure that the proposed provisions would still limit the potential for mischief yet acknowledge the value of available CTC of resident companies in scenarios where the foreign company directly holds at least 50% of the equity shares or voting rights in each of those resident companies.
+Changes will be made to the 2023 Draft TLAB to ensure that the proposed provisions would still limit the potential for mischief yet acknowledge the value of available CTC of resident companies in scenarios where the foreign company directly holds at least 50% of the equity shares or voting rights in each of those resident companies immediately before the date on which that foreign company becomes a tax resident in South Africa.